Feinstein hospitalized with shingles

-Sen. Dianne Feinstein is receiving treatment for shingles in a California hospital, she said in a statement on Thursday.
+Sen. Dianne Feinstein (D-Calif.) is receiving treatment for shingles at a hospital in her home state, she said in a statement on Thursday.

 “I was diagnosed over the February recess with a case of shingles.
 I have been hospitalized and am receiving treatment in San Francisco and expect to make a full recovery.
 I hope to return to the Senate later this month,” Feinstein, 89, said.